 Very few of us know how to make a budget by heart and it's not like most of us get any education about money in school.
 Like so many others, you turn to a trusted friend for information - the Internet.
 And you found me.

-You’ve taken a big step for your family’s financial life now that you’ve decided to start budgeting.
+You’ve taken a big step for your family’s financial life now that you’ve decided to learn how to track your money.
 Good job!

 To answer some of the questions above, even if you didn't ask them.
 You know, most people have a budget, even if they don't know it.
 It doesn't have to be a system they've written down, but they have a system.